-During 2018, ABx sold 1,412 tonnes of fertiliser grade bauxite with sales continuing in early 2019.
-At 31 December 2018, ABx had over 60,000 tonnes of bauxite product stockpiles at the Tasmanian Bald Hill bauxite mine site, sufficient for several ship loads, and 36,700 tonnes of broken ore.
+During 2019, ABx sold 32,477 tonnes of cement-grade bauxite and 1,937 tonnes of fertiliser-grade bauxite with sales continuing.
+At 31 December 2019, ABx had over 9,900 tonnes of bauxite product stockpiles and 94,400 tonnes of screened material available for classification at the Tasmanian Bald Hill bauxite mine site, sufficient for several ship loads and 19,250 tonnes of broken ore stocks ready for screening.